BEHIND EVERY FOUNDATION ARE ADMIRABLE PEOPLE WORKING WITH DEDICATION AND TIRELESS COMMITMENT, QUIETLY WEAVING THE CHANGE THE WORLD NEEDS.

 Reforestation campaigns

 The foundation carries out several reforestation projects in Quito and areas near the capital.
-The collection supporting this initiative is 'Cotopaxi Volcano – An Impossible Sunset.'
+The collection supporting this initiative is 'Cotopaxi Volcano - An impossible sunset'.

 Construction of the Interpretation Center in Tambo Cóndor